Oct 29, 2012

 Grade: B

-*A shorter version of this review was posted at The Film Experience during TIFF12.
+*A version of this review was posted at The Film Experience during TIFF12.

 At Any Price is Ramin Bahrani's first film to feature no immigrant characters, and perhaps subsequently, use Hollywood stars instead of amateurs.
 It’s an interesting change for a director whose films have come to be known for their intimacy and real life feel.
 At Any Price tells the story of a crumbling farming empire owned by Henry Whipple (Dennis Quaid).
 Whipple, who's inherited the farms from his father, is failing to convince his two sons to enter the family business.
 His elder son has left America and gone on an adventure in the mountains of Argentina.